reza1615/Persian-Spell-checker/README.md

 اسم مصدر

-2-persian words collected from
+2-persian words collected from web

-2-1-fa.wikipedia
+2-1-fa.wikipedia (Featured_articles)

-2-2-Persian websites (reviewed the result one by one)
+2-2-Persian News agencies websites (Words which are repeated more than 10 times in 300MB dumped text)

 3-Moin dictionay key words